mariaonoeva/stat-repo/R_script_new/script_LRex_QueSlav.md

 The conditions were coded as letters in the spreadsheet for LRex, so first, I assign new comprehensible conditions, so it’s easier to read the results.
-Not sure if it can be done in a more sophisticated way.
+Not sure if it can be done in a more sophisticated way (ChatGPT says otherwise :unamused:).

 ``` r
 # accessing the first experiment from the groups